-The Palliative Care program consists of a multi-disciplinary team, comprised of physicians, nurses, advanced practice providers, counselors, pharmacists, chaplains, and ethicists working to design short-term and long-term plans for the patient.
+The Palliative Care program consists of a multidisciplinary team composed of physicians, nurses, advanced practice providers, counselors, pharmacists, chaplains, and ethicists working to design short-term and long-term plans for the patient.

 Benefits of Palliative Care

-According to The Center to Advance Palliative Care, hospitals which provide Palliative Care programs notice patients and families are more likely to report:
+According to The Center to Advance Palliative Care, hospitals which provide Palliative Care programs find patients and families are more likely to report:

 - A higher level of confidence in their health care team.

 - A better sense of control regarding decisions about their care, including pain and symptom management, treatments and interventions.